My Favorite Cheap Seed Starting Supplies

 All of these things cost too much and either won't last long enough or are just not flexible enough.

 I buy ones that are slightly deeper than most, which is great for tomatoes.
-After each season, I hand wash all of my pots (and there are a lot) in a 10% bleach solution, the rest water, to remove any soil-borne diseases from giving me a problem next year.
-I air dry them, put them in a big box, and wait until next year to start again.
+After each season, I hand-wash all of my pots (and there are a lot) in a 10% bleach solution, the rest water, to remove any soil-borne diseases so they don't give me a problem next year.
+I air-dry them, put them in a big box, and wait until next year to start again.

 Use a "Soil-less" Mix for Germination

-Sterlite is also used for this purpose, but after gardening for many years I have found vermiculite to be my favorite.
-This makes a fine additive to any potted plant, but is especially useful for growing new seedlings, since it will not harbor soil-borne diseases, but will keep the soil loose.
+Sterlite is also used for this purpose, but, after gardening for many years, I have found vermiculite to be my favorite.
+This makes a fine additive to any potted plant, but it's especially useful for growing new seedlings, since it will not harbor soil-borne diseases and will keep the soil loose.

 I love vermiculite for use in a soil mix for germinating plants from seed.
 You really should not use real soil as it is too susceptible to diseases and compaction.
 A soil mix of vermiculite and peat is ideal for young plants.
 It will stay light and fluffy and hold moisture without ever becoming soggy.

-It's easy to find peat at nearly any big box store, but vermiculite can be a trick in many place.
+It's easy to find peat at nearly any big box store, but vermiculite can be tricky to find in many places.
 Espoma's organic vermiculite is a high quality product that is affordable and the one that I use.
 I started using this because it was available in my city, but I love it.
-The granules are just the right size for this task and the price is right.
-Just mix it, or another quality vermiculite with an equal amount of peat moss and you're soil is ready for planting.
+The granules are just the right size for this task, and the price is right.
+Just mix it, or another quality vermiculite, with an equal amount of peat moss, and your soil is ready for planting.